 Examples of Gamification Content

 Quizzes are a popular type of gamification content and these can be based around industry challenges.
-In fact we created one ourselves, and you can take it here.

 Company related quests and behavioural games are other ways to put gamification into recruitment.

 Siemens introduced Plantsville, a game that put people in the centre of one of their plants as plant manager.
 The rationale behind it was to generate interest and engagement among young people for the manufacturing industry.
 It also helped people get familiar with the job role without risk by performing it virtually.

 There’s little doubt that gamification has great potential to help with some of the less interesting parts of recruitment!
 As an online agency, we love these developments and look forward to seeing what else technology can deliver.